 ix.
 Section 202 supportive housing for the elderly (12 U.S.C.
 1701q);

 x.
 A Section 101 rent supplement project (12 U.S.C.
 1701s);

 xi.
 A unit subsidized with any form of tenant-based rental assistance (as defined at 24 CFR 982.1(b)(2)) (g., a unit subsidized with tenant-based rental assistance under the HOME program, 42 U.S.C.
 12701 et seq.);

 xii.
 A unit with any other duplicative federal, state, or local housing subsidy, as determined by HUD or by the LMHA in accordance with HUD requirements.
 For this purpose, “housing subsidy” does not include the housing component of a welfare payment; a social security payment; or a federal, state, or local tax concession (such as relief from local real property taxes);

-If you own property that might qualify for PBV assistance and would like to be notified when the Request for Proposal is available, please click here to sign up for notifications.
+If you own property that might qualify for PBV assistance, please click here to sign up for notifications.